IchiKaru/Py-Accounting/README.md

 6. If the credit and debit side are not equal, it will notify the user and will also display the inequality.
 7. Cleaned Up the Code

+### Update
+06/09/2022
+1. Now under new management.
+Will try to take down the original file because of change of principal author.

 ### More things Will be added